decipher-cs/pathfinder/README.md

 ## Features

--   Highly performent.
+-   Highly performant.
 -   Support for various algorithms.
 -   Soft design.
 -   Web workers to free the main thread while solving the 'maze'

-## Whats Improved
+## What has Improved

 -   Added framer motion for better animation
--   Included zustand for state managment
+-   Included zustand for state management

 ## Installation